* A leading “queer theorist” and a professor of English at the City University of New York

-Eve Kosofsky Sedgwick is a Distinguished Professor of English at the City University of New York (CUNY).
-A student of several radical schools, from Marxism to critical theory and deconstructionism, Sedgwick has devoted her academic career to popularizing homosexual theory, an amalgam of gay activism and identity politics.
-It is a measure of her prominence in this field that she has bred countless imitators and earned the nickname the “queen of queer theory.”
+Born on May 2, 1950 in Dayton, Ohio, Eve Kosofsky Sedgwick was a Distinguished Professor of English at the City University of New York (CUNY).
+A student of several radical schools, from Marxism to critical theory and deconstructionism, Sedgwick had devoted her academic career to popularizing homosexual theory, an amalgam of gay activism and identity politics.
+It is a measure of her prominence in this field that she had bred countless imitators and earned the nickname the “queen of queer theory.”

-Sedgwick’s commitment to a wide swath of such theory is everywhere in evidence in her courses.
-Not a few of her classes are explicitly geared toward queer theory.
-Such is the case with her courses “Non-Oedipal Psychologies: Psychoanalytic Approach to Queer Theory,” and “Queer Performativity.”
-A course description for “Queer Performativity” underscores that the “theatrical and deconstructive meanings of ‘performative’ seem to span the polarities of, at either extreme, the extroversion of the actor vs. the introversion of the signifier; the supposedly total efficiency of liturgy, advertising, and propaganda vs. the self-referential signifier’s dislinkage of cause from effect.”
-Much less opaque is the course’s declared interest in “identity-based political activism.”
+Sedgwick’s commitment to a wide swath of such theory was everywhere in evidence in her courses.
+Not a few of her classes were explicitly geared toward queer theory.
+Such was the case with her courses “Non-Oedipal Psychologies: Psychoanalytic Approach to Queer Theory,” and “Queer Performativity.”
+A course description for “Queer Performativity” underscored that the “theatrical and deconstructive meanings of ‘performative’ seem to span the polarities of, at either extreme, the extroversion of the actor vs. the introversion of the signifier; the supposedly total efficiency of liturgy, advertising, and propaganda vs. the self-referential signifier’s dislinkage of cause from effect.”
+Much less opaque was the course’s declared interest in “identity-based political activism.”

 Sedgwick’s determined efforts to write queer theory into the Victorian era also find their expression in her 1985 work, Between Men: English Literature and Male Homosexual Desire.
 Among the claims advanced in the book is Sedgwick’s belief that the aristocratic men who populated 19th-century England were drawn to a “homosexual role and culture.”
 Moreover, the book argues that this “constituted a genuine subculture, facilitated in the face of an ideologically hostile dominant culture.”

-An analogous methodology operates in the course Sedgwick teaches yearly on Marcel Proust.
-The course revolves around Proust’s A la recherche du temps perdu (Remembrance of Things Past).
-But students anticipating an introduction to the grand themes of childhood memory and unrequited love that infuse Proust’s classic novel are destined for disappointment.
-As a course description illustrates, the issues of primary interest to Sedgwick are of an altogether different variety.
-These include the “complicated relation to the emerging discourses of Euro-American homosexuality,” “the vicissitudes of gender,” “the relations between Jewish diasporic being and queer diasporic being within modernism,” and “phallic and non-phallic sexualities.”
-The professor, for her part, candidly acknowledges her hope that the course will become a discussion forum for her radical “preoccupations.”
-Though manifestly political in its conformity to the strictures of queer and feminist theory, Sedgwick’s current course on Proust is more subtle, in name if not in actual content, than an earlier course she taught in the late 1990s: “Proust and International Gay Modernism.”
+An analogous methodology operated in the course Sedgwick taught yearly on Marcel Proust.
+The course revolved around Proust’s A la recherche du temps perdu (Remembrance of Things Past).
+But students anticipating an introduction to the grand themes of childhood memory and unrequited love that infuse Proust’s classic novel were destined for disappointment.
+As a course description illustrates, the issues of primary interest to Sedgwick were of an altogether different variety.
+These included the “complicated relation to the emerging discourses of Euro-American homosexuality,” “the vicissitudes of gender,” “the relations between Jewish diasporic being and queer diasporic being within modernism,” and “phallic and non-phallic sexualities.”
+The professor, for her part, candidly acknowledged her hope that the course will become a discussion forum for her radical “preoccupations.”
+Though manifestly political in its conformity to the strictures of queer and feminist theory, Sedgwick’s course on Proust was more subtle, in name if not in actual content, than an earlier course she had taught in the late 1990s: “Proust and International Gay Modernism.”

-Sedgwick, a self-described “sexual pervert,” has interpreted Henry James’ diary entries as “an invocation to fisting-as-écriture” and has combed James’s writings for evidence of the suppresed homosexual desires with which she claims they abound.
+Sedgwick, a self-described “sexual pervert,” interpreted Henry James’ diary entries as “an invocation to fisting-as-écriture” and combed James’s writings for evidence of the suppresed homosexual desires with which she claimed they abounded.

-Another author who has been afforded the Sedgwick treatment is Jane Austen, the subject of a 1989 lecture Sedgwick delivered before the Modern Language Association, under the title of “Jane Austen and the Masturbating Girl.”
-Focusing on Austen’s Sense and Sensibility, Sedgwick dismissed the novel’s larger narrative themes to dote on what she maintained was protagonist Marianne Dashwood’s proclivity for self-gratification.
+Another author who had been afforded the Sedgwick treatment is Jane Austen, the subject of a 1989 lecture Sedgwick delivered before the Modern Language Association, under the title of “Jane Austen and the Masturbating Girl.”
+Focused on Austen’s Sense and Sensibility, Sedgwick dismissed the novel’s larger narrative themes to dote on what she maintained was protagonist Marianne Dashwood’s proclivity for self-gratification.

-Those of Sedgwick’s courses that are not saturated with critical theory suffer from a conspicuous want of intellectual substance.
-An example in this category is “How to do Things with Words and Other Materials,” a course that Sedgwick teaches each year.
-For the purposes of this full-credit English course, students are asked to “consider comics and graphic novels, mail art, graffiti, broadsides, playing cards.”
-CUNY students, “[r]ather than writing papers,” are expected to assemble a mixed-media “artist’s book” of “works in various formats and materials, each exploring different aspects of the complex relations among language, materiality, and visuality.”
+Those of Sedgwick’s courses that were not saturated with critical theory suffered from a conspicuous want of intellectual substance.
+An example in this category was “How to do Things with Words and Other Materials,” a course that Sedgwick taught each year.
+For the purposes of this full-credit English course, students were asked to “consider comics and graphic novels, mail art, graffiti, broadsides, playing cards.”
+CUNY students, “[r]ather than writing papers,” were expected to assemble a mixed-media “artist’s book” of “works in various formats and materials, each exploring different aspects of the complex relations among language, materiality, and visuality.”